M.A. in OLPD

-This Evaluation Studies (ES) track program prepares you with the professional experience and the theoretical knowledge for a career in program evaluation.
+This evaluation studies (ES) track program prepares you with the professional experience and the theoretical knowledge for a career in program evaluation.

 In this program, you will learn how to: